 Graduate Studies in Physics @ University of Waterloo & University of Guelph

-The Graduate Studies in Physics program is a joint graduate program active at the University of Waterloo and the University of Guelph.
+If you are interested in pursuing further study in Physics and Astronomy, you have come to the right place!
+The Graduate Studies in Physics (GSP) program is a joint graduate program active at the University of Waterloo and the University of Guelph.
 It is the largest physics & astronomy graduate program in Canada and among the largest in the world.

 What does this mean?